wardrober/wardrober/README.md

 Skills: HTML / CSS / JS / PHP and flavors of each

-Working on: Employment acquisition :) Also, improving Node & Express skills.
+Working on: Employment acquisition.

-Learning: PERN stack
+Learning: React.js specifically with intentions to continue in PERN stack.